rehypejs/rehype/packages/rehype-parse/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-The extra types `Options`, `ErrorCode`, and `ErrorSeverity` are exported.
+It exports the additional types [`ErrorCode`][api-error-code], [`ErrorSeverity`][api-error-severity], and [`Options`][api-options].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `rehype-parse@^8`, compatible with Node.js 12.

 ## Security

-As **rehype** works on HTML, and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of rehype can also be unsafe.
+As **rehype** works on HTML and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of rehype can also be unsafe.
 Use [`rehype-sanitize`][rehype-sanitize] to make the tree safe.